mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 ### A note on our assumptions: existence of expectations

 We have implicitly assumed throughout that all expectations exist.
-This is not an issue since the original question makes little sense unless the $X\_i$ have a well defined expectation, and this is enough to ensure that all later expectations exist.
+This is not an issue since the original question makes little sense unless the $P\_i$ have a well defined expectation, and this is enough to ensure that all later expectations exist.

 #### Discrete random variables

 We have also assumed throughout that the random variables are continuous.
-From here on we will consider only the case that the $X\_i$ are continuous.
+From here on we will consider only the case that the $P\_i$ are continuous.
 All we will say on this subject is that a similar result will still hold relating the optimal thresholds to the 'play on' expectations.
 Indeed, such a result can be obtained simply by replacing integrals with sums in the proof given earlier.
 The key difference of course is that these expectations may not be in the support of the pmf, but this is not a problem since there is a natural ambiguity in the choice of thresholds when working with